sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/gce.md

 # sourcegraph is the username
 $ gcloud compute ssh sourcegraph@your-instance-name --zone=us-central1-a
 ```
-Your can also switch user in the terminal with the command below:
+Your can also switch users in the terminal with the command below:

 ```bash
 $ sudo su sourcegraph